damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 ## 4.3) Compare their star rating behaviour and the length of the reviews (number of characters in the review text).

-Create another column called text_count to count the numbers of characters in each review:
+Create another column `text_count` to count the numbers of characters in each review:

 ```{r}
 #Auto change NA or blank strings into 0 in char_count